Aswerty12/ThesisAgent/readme.md

 2. Move the yaml files located in the ‘data’ folder to the ‘characters’ folder of text-generation-webui
 3. On your command line navigate to the folder where the agent program is installed, then run “pip install -r requirements.txt”.
 It is highly recommended to use a virtual environment via anaconda.
 4. Ensure the API is running and capable of receiving input.
-5.Run FinalAgent.py via Visual Studio Code.
+5. Run FinalAgent.py via Visual Studio Code.

 After this you will now have the ability to run the agent as the researcher did during the course of developing it.